societe-generale/arch-unit-gradle-plugin/README.md

 ### Releasing a new version of the plugin

-(to publish in local repo during tests, use `gradlew -Dmaven.repo.local=.m2/repository publishToMavenLocal`)
+to publish in local repo during tests, use `gradlew -Dmaven.repo.local=.m2/repository publishToMavenLocal`

-- make sure everything is committed, then run `gradlew release -Prelease.useAutomaticVersion=true` :

-  - the -SNAPSHOT will be removed
-  - the version will be tagged and committed
-  - the version will be incremented with -SNAPSHOT
-  - the plugin will be uploaded to https://plugins.gradle.org/plugin/com.societegenerale.common.arch-unit-gradle-plugin/